brianchitester/Pergamon/docs/Technical Design.md

 - Build a client-only demo of a Bookshelf App in Next.js (App Router, TypeScript) that:
 - ▸ Loads a local `user_bookshelf.json` file (static asset)
 - ▸ Parses the book list and renders it in a beautiful UI
-- ▸ Allows filtering by Genre, Language, and simple search by Title/Author
+- ▸ Allows filtering by Tags, Language, and simple search by Title/Author
 - ▸ Displays:
 -       – Title
 -       – Author
--       – Genre
+-       – Tags (multiple tags per book)
 -       – Language
 -       – Link to Goodreads
 - ▸ No Supabase, no auth — static build, runs fully in browser